Department of Psychology at Illinois State University

 Department of Psychology

 Graduate Programs Office

 Campus Box 4620

 Normal, IL 61790-4620

 Applicants may contact the Graduate Programs Office by e-mail to verify receipt of a complete application.
-The e-mail should include the applicant's full name and identify the doctoral program in School Psychology.
+Please wait at least four days after the online application has been submitted before contacting the Graduate Programs Office.
+The e-mail should include the applicant's name and identify the doctoral program in School Psychology.

-The University will notify applicants about their admission status into a graduate degree program.
-Notices are generally distributed from early March to mid-May.
+The University will notify applicants about admission to a graduate degree program.
+Notices are generally distributed from March to May.

 The department routinely awards graduate assistantships to applicants who accept admission to Illinois State.
-Applicants who accept our admission offer will receive information about completing the assistantship application process.
-Graduate assistantships are subject to verification of employment eligibility under U.S. immigration laws and the receipt of anticipated state funding.
+The availability of graduate assistantships are subject to the following factors:

 Students who accept graduate assistantships at Illinois State are employees of the University and the State of Illinois.
 State employees are required to complete the Mandatory Governmental Ethics Online Training under the State Officials and Employees Ethics Act (5 ILCS 430/5-10).

 Applicants are encouraged to complete the Free Application for Federal Student Aid.
 The application deadline is March 1.
 This application is for a federal work study award.
 Work study awards assist the department in reducing the cost of graduate assistantships, which provides more funding for graduate students.